nstcert — NST script to generate SSL certificates.

 files are removed.
 If you would like these temporary files to

-remain for inspection, use the "--keep
+remain for inspection, use the "--keep"

 option.
 This is typically only used for debugging purposes.
 Most